SRGSSR/srgmediaplayer-apple/docs/GETTING_STARTED.md

 - On iOS, when picture in picture is used, the value is forced to `YES` so that the screen remains active.
 - On iOS, when AirPlay is used, the value is forced to `NO` so that the device can go to sleep automatically during playback on the receiver.

+No overriding is performed when using `SRGMediaPlayerViewController`, though.

 ## Thread-safety

 The library is intended to be used from the main thread only.